-Renewable energy is a new key growth area for SNC.
+Renewable energy is a new key growth area for Sierra Nevada Corporation.
 Energy demands continue to increase throughout the world, yet the sources of supply remain relatively fixed.
 Renewable energy technologies offer a means to reduce our dependence on traditional sources of supply such as oil.

 Our initial focus has been on developing and building investor funded photovoltaic (PV) utility grade solar power plants.
 Our first PV solar plants became operational in Nevada in 2010, while several others sites are in various stages of development.
 We are actively engaged in identifying, assessing, developing, operating, maintaining, and managing renewable energy generation and energy savings projects in the United States.